 2nd Jan-6th Jan

 What is included in the tour

-- Breakfast in Delhi and Meals from Lohargunj to Lohargunj
+- meals from Lohargunj to Lohargunj

-- All necessary permits and entry fees.
+- All necessary forest permits.

-- Mountaineering qualified & professional trek Leader, guide and Support staff.
+- Mountaineering qualified & professional trek Leader, guide, and Support staff.

 What is NOT included in the tour